mattermost/docs/source/help/getting-started/organizing-conversations.md

 #### Renaming a Channel
 Click the channel name at the top of the center pane to access the drop-down menu, then click **Rename Channel**.
 Channel owners can rename the Public Channels or Private Groups they’ve created.
 [Team and System Admins](http://docs.mattermost.com/help/getting-started/managing-members.html#user-roles) can rename any channel or group.

 You may also change the channel URL (also known as the channel handle) when renaming a channel.
-The URL is not automatically updated to prevent unintentionally breaking existing links and integrations.
+Changing channel URL may break existing links.

 #### Leaving a Channel
 Click the channel name at the top of the center pane to access the drop-down menu, then click **Leave Channel**.
 Any team member who leaves a Private Group must be added back by a group member if they wish to rejoin.
 Team members will not receive mention notifications from channels of which they are not members.